 - and Protizyme Protein Powder

-These products were better than ESP, compared to their respective competing markets.
+These products were better than ESP and ESP Extreme, compared to their respective competing markets.